mobilelifecenter/simpleScrepper/README.txt

 Here we show how to scrap data from Guanajuato
 City as a means to illustrate how the scrapper works.

-1. Run script scapListingsNumbers.py located in code's folder.
+1. Run script scapListingsNumbers.py located in the code's folder.
 In order to run this script, you should have each of the html files associated with the pages showing the listings. stored in the directory places/guanajuato/ .